Department of Education (Philippines): Organizational structure

-A director is assigned to each of the 17 regions of the Philippines; the Ministry of Basic, Higher and Technical Education (Bangsamoro) (BARRM) is governed by a regional minister.
-A division superintendent is assigned to each of the school divisions defined by the department.
+A director is assigned to each of the 18 regions of the Philippines; the Ministry of Basic, Higher and Technical Education (Bangsamoro) (BARRM) is governed by a regional minister.
+A schools division superintendent, assistant schools division superintendent, chief education supervisor, education program supervisor/specialist, district supervisor, section chief, school principal, and assistant school principal is assigned to each of the school divisions defined by the department.
+Also teacher, master teacher, and head teacher is assigned to public schools defined by the schools division offices.

 Bureaus and services

 DepEd is composed of 18 bureaus and services: